stewartweiss/ossd_course_materials/git-collaboration-workflow/README.md

 ### Setup

-1. Download the script located in this repository named `create_demo_repo.sh`.
+1. Clone this repository onto your local machine.

-Copy it into a directory that is listed in your shell's `PATH` variable, such as `~/bin`, as it will be useful to have for future use.
-Make sure it is
-executable:
+2. Make the two scripts in this repository, `create_demo_repo.sh` and `make_repo_with_conflict.sh` executable:

     ```bash
-      $ chmod +x ~/bin/create_demo_repo.sh
+      $ chmod +x ~/bin/create_demo_repo.sh make_repo_with_conflict.sh
     ```
+    __[Optional Step]__ If you want to be able to run them without having to from any directory, just by typing their names, then copy them into a directory that is listed in your shell's `PATH` variable, such as `~/bin`, as they might be useful to have for future use.
+The script `make_repo_with_conflict.sh` creates a repository with a merge conflict so that you can practice resolving it.
+If you mess it up, you can just delete it and run the script again.

 2. Follow the instructions in the file `Instructions.md` in this repository.